breuner/elbencho/contrib/mtelbencho/README.md

-Inc.](https://zettar.com/) has been engaged to support the ambitious data movement requirements of [Linac Coherent Light Source II (LCLS-II)](https://lcls.slac.stanford.edu/lcls-ii/design-and-performance), a premier U.S. Department of Energy's Exascale Computing preparation project.
+Inc.](https://zettar.com/) has been engaged to support the ambitious data movement requirements of [Linac Coherent Light Source II (LCLS-II)](https://lcls.slac.stanford.edu/lcls-ii/design-and-performance), a premier U.S. Department of Energy (DOE)'s Exascale Computing preparation project.
 As a result, my team and I have become intimately familar with the DOE's co-design principle: *integrated consideration of storage, computing, networking, and highly concurrent, scale-out data mover software for optimal data movement performance*.

 We also learned that when undertaking any serious moving data at scale and speed effort, *the first step* should always be to gain a good